Judith of Bavaria (died 843): Disgrace and exile

 Judith was left alone in 830 in Aachen, as Louis decided to undertake a campaign into Brittany.
 The campaign itself, however, was greatly opposed, because of its difficulties.
 Some of the magnates attempted to alter the attitudes of the people and turn them against Louis.
-The plot was to dispose Louis the Pious, "to destroy their stepmother and kill Bernard".
+The plot was to depose Louis the Pious, "to destroy their stepmother and kill Bernard".

 Prior to Easter Week in 830 (17–24 April) Pippin, with Lothar's consent, and with a large proportion of the people "took away from the Emperor his royal power, and also his wife".
 Judith was veiled ("the female equivalent of tonsuring rival claimants to the throne") and sent to the convent of St Radegund at Poitiers in the same year.

-At an assembly held on 1 October at Nijmegen, between the Emperor, the Saxons and East Franks, it was adjudged, by "all the bishops, abbots, counts and other Franks" that Judith, even though she was taken unjustly, should be brought back and made to either stand trial for any crime she may have committed to "undergo the judgment of the Franks".
+At an assembly held on 1 October at Nijmegen, between the Emperor, the Saxons and East Franks, it was adjudged, by "all the bishops, abbots, counts and other Franks" that Judith, even though she was taken unjustly, should be brought back and made to stand trial for any crime she may have committed and "undergo the judgment of the Franks".

-In 831, around 1 February Judith stood trial at the assembly arranged by the Lord Emperor.
+In 831, around 1 February Judith stood trial at the assembly arranged by the Emperor.
 At the assembly she "declared her willingness to purge herself on all the charges levelled against her".
 No one was found in the general assembly who wanted to charge her for any crime.
 She purged herself, by the customs of the Franks, of all the things that she had been accused of.